Prayers, revelry mark Christmas in Lucknow | Law-Order

 - India

-Christmas cheer rang out through the bustling Hazratganj area here on Saturday night as worshippers flocked to St. Joseph's Cathedral on Saturday to take part in the midnight mass and lit candles.
+Christmas cheer rang out through the bustling Hazratganj area here as worshippers flocked St. Joseph's Cathedral to take part in the midnight mass and lit candles.

 The cathedral compound was decked up with Christmas lights and stars.